 To help the region rebuild jobs will not be easy.
 One encouraging source of revitalization: the outsized contributions of native sons (and–we hope–daughters) who have built businesses elsewhere.

-Christopher Allen and AutoParkit
+Christopher Alan and AutoParkit

-Christopher Allen created AutoParkit in Los Angeles to solve a very real problem he was having as a developer of residential real estate.
+Christopher Alan created AutoParkit in Los Angeles to solve a very real problem he was having as a developer of residential real estate.
 Parking takes up a lot of space … space that could otherwise be devoted to apartments or condos.
 The AutoParkit system enables developers to park 2x the cars in the same space versus traditional parking structures.

 This kind of stacked/automated parking system has become a big business and AutoParkit is one of the leaders in the sector.

-When it came time to expand, Allen chose to move his growing manufacturing plant out of Los Angeles, California and back to his hometown of Warren, Ohio, located about 25 miles to the NW of Youngstown.
+When it came time to expand, Alan chose to move his growing manufacturing plant out of Los Angeles, California and back to his hometown of Warren, Ohio, located about 25 miles to the NW of Youngstown.

-Allen is buying the old Delphi Packard electric plant in Warren, which is also the facility his father worked in years ago.
+Alan is buying the old Delphi Packard electric plant in Warren, which is also the facility his father worked in years ago.
 Eventually, Allen hopes to employee 1,000 people in Warren — moving steel, designing parking systems, and assembling some of the largest urban machines made today.
 A single parking structure contract can run $20-30M.

 The town’s economics, manufacturing heritage, and commitment to upskilling its workforce, made it practical for AutoParkit to set up its manufacturing plant there.